 This solution from Amazon extends the analytic capabilities of Redshift beyond the data stored on its local disks.
 It can directly query unstructured data in an Amazon S3 data lake, data warehouse style, without having to load or transform it.
 Redshift Spectrum optimizes queries on the fly, and scales up processing transparently to return results quickly, regardless of the scale of data being processed.

 Panoply is a cloud data platform that integrates with S3 data lakes and many other data sources.
 Panoply streamlines your data stack by combining ETL and data warehousing, making it faster and easier to go from raw data to real insight.

 Panoply allows you to pull large volumes of data from a cloud-based data lake like S3 without complicated code.
 Whether you’re pulling in structured, semi-structured, or unstructured data, it’s stored in query-ready tables so you can immediately start running analysis.

 As organizations move data infrastructure to the cloud, the choice of data warehouse vs. data lake, or the need for complex integrations between the two, is less of an issue.
 It is becoming natural for organizations to have both, and move data flexibly from lakes to warehouses to enable business analysis.

-In this article, we defined the two data storage paradigms - data lake vs. data warehouse - and provided two examples of cloud-based solutions that allow almost effortless integration between data warehouses and data lakes - Amazon Redshift Spectrum and Panoply’s automated data warehouse.
+In this article, we defined the two data storage paradigms - data lake vs. data warehouse - and provided two examples of cloud-based solutions that allow almost effortless integration between data warehouses and data lakes - Amazon Redshift Spectrum and Panoply’s cloud data platform.

 In the cloud - and only in the cloud - you can connect a data lake to a data warehouse and start analyzing data in minutes, without laborious data preparation and complex ETL processes.